Vampiro/slash-command-proxy/README.md

 ### Environment variables

-`PORT` (optional, runtime) is the port the server will run on.
-Defaults to 80.
+`PORT` (optional, runtime) You can change the port that the server will run on with this variable (default: 80).
+You can also change the port that the client will run on when in development mode with this variable.
+Don't set them to be the same.

 `REACT_APP_PROXY_DEV_DOMAIN` (development, build-time) When building the client, this variable will be used to make proxy requests/ build the Command URL when running with `npm start`.